Andrew0000/SingleEvent/README.md

 - Only 1 collector at a time is supported.

 How and why it works:
 Events are stored in the internal queue.
+Any access to the queue happens under the Mutex.
+Any event that was not consumed waits in the queue.
 Collector automatically and atomically consumes the queue.
 It's partially similar to what Google recommends (notify about the consumption), but automatic.

 # Usage example